Gynaecomastia liposuction surgery

 Gynecomastia (also spelt gynaecomastia) is the enlargement of a man’s breasts.
 Technically speaking, this is due to hormonal imbalances or hormonal therapy.
-However, the colloquial name for this is “man boobs,” a term also used for excess fatty tissue in male breasts due to overweight or obesity.
+However, often it is excess fatty tissue in male breasts due to overweight or obesity or simply hereditary.
 Usually though, it simply describes what is mostly a genetic distribution of fat.

-This information has been medically reviewed by Melbourne-trained cosmetic surgeon Dr Joni Feldman, M.B.B.S (MELB), F.F.M.A.C.C.S.
+This information has been medically reviewed by Melbourne-trained cosmetic physician Dr Joni Feldman, M.B.B.S (MELB), F.F.M.A.C.C.S.
 Read more about Dr Feldman here >

 If you have extra fatty tissue on your breast due to overweight or obesity, Dr Feldman can easily perform liposuction to successfully flatten your chest wall.